nakajima/poundie-wikipedia/README.md

-# poundie-last-tweet
+# poundie-wikipedia

-A Poundie plugin for posting the last tweet from a given Twitter user to Campfire.
+A Poundie plugin for posting a wikipedia link to campfire

 ## USAGE

-Just `require "poundie-last-tweet"` in your Poundie bot.
+Just `require "poundie-wikipedia"` in your Poundie bot, then post something like:

+    poundie wikipedia fast and furious`